karthikktamilmani/ciena_assignment/README.md

 ```
 https://ciena-osa.herokuapp.com/api/
 ```
+Tech Stack: python3, flask, HTML, jQuery, Docker, Heroku, Bootstrap 4

 ## Getting Started

-Refer the following sections on how to install, run, and deploy the Moviesight application.
+Refer the following sections on how to install, run, and deploy the application.

 ### Prerequisites